Vibhav2001/MGI_Monorepo/Assets/Documentation/Integration/INTEGRATION_IMPLEMENTATION_PLAN.md

       - Enumerate **public service methods** (signatures & behavior).
       - Specify **owned JSON files** and their schemas.
       - List **events produced/consumed** with example payloads.
-    - Add a short “How to ask an LLM for help” section:
-      - E.g. “When generating code, assume `EconomyService.TrySpend` exists with this signature and semantics.”
   - **Dependencies**: Services must exist from Phases 1–2.

 ### 8. Stability & Idempotency